Frequently Asked Questions

 Wellen Park is a private developer that is creating Wellen Park, a master-planned community being developed in the City of North Port and unincorporated Sarasota County.
 The WVID serves substantially all of the Wellen Park community.

-The WVID is governed by a five-member Board of Supervisors.
-In accordance with state law, four members of the Board of Supervisors are currently chosen by a landowners’ election.
-The fifth seat is held by a resident-elected representative pursuant to a general election process conducted by the Supervisor of elections.
+WVID is governed by a five-member Board of Supervisors.
+In accordance with state law, four members of the Board of Supervisors are currently chosen by a landowner’s election.
+The fifth seat is held by a resident-elected representative pursuant to a general election process conducted by the Supervisor of Elections.

 Based on current methodology, a second seat could transition to a resident-elected seat between 2024 and 2026, depending on population growth within the District.